The applicant must meet all of the following criteria:

 EXAMPLES OF PROJECTS THAT ARE NOT ALLOWABLE.

-The following project activities may not be conducted with any SEP funds include:
+The following project activities may not be conducted with any SEP funds:

-- Activities that specifically contradict established State of California or specific agency
+- Activities that specifically contradict a established agency or the State of California

 - Policy, including but not limited to the State Water Board’s Policy on SEPs